 When measuring a student’s reading fluency, an appropriate passage is chosen based on Lexile level.
 A teacher then typically listens to the student read that passage to establish how many words they are reading correctly per minute.
 This provides a “correct words per minute,” or CWPM, score.

 The researchers Hasbrouck & Tindal have done an excellent job in creating a norms chart that explains how many words correct per minute a student should be reading based on their grade and the time of year.
 This means that if you calculate a CWPM score for a student you can instantly know if a student’s reading ability is on target, ahead of the class, or if that student is struggling to keep up with their peers.

 Until now, there hasn’t been an equivalent to Lexile levels or established norms for writing, so measuring the success of students, schools, and districts with writing and writing instruction has been extremely difficult, if not impossible.
 That’s where the WriQ score comes in.

 When considering a student’s writing, and comparing the metrics of their writing to other students in their cohort group, it can be helpful to consider :

-Diversity and accuracy have previously shown to be useful measures of student writing progress and have been widely adopted in many writing assessment applications.
-The standard measure for productivity and accuracy when writing is generally referred to as correct word sequences (CWS) and Incorrect Word Sequences (ICSW).
+Diversity and accuracy are well-established measures of student writing progress, and they have been widely adopted in many writing assessment applications.
+The standard measure for productivity and accuracy when writing is generally referred to as “Correct Word Sequences” (CWS) and “Incorrect Word Sequences” (IWS).
 To understand these measures, think of any two words together forming a sequence.
 If one of the two words is incorrect in some way it makes that sequence incorrect.
 The more correct word sequences (and fewer incorrect word sequences) the better.